35Bucks/gold-next-encounter-spawner/README.md

 ## Important

-This repository does **not** contain Pokémon Gold, a Pokémon Gold ROM, or copyrighted game assets.
+This repository does **not** contain Pokémon Gold, Silver or Crystal ROMs, original game files, or copyrighted game assets.

 You must provide your own legally obtained game data as required by Gen1Recomp.

 ## Version

-### v1.1.4 — Final
+### v1.2.2 — Latest

+- Added support for **Pokémon Gold, Silver & Crystal**
+- Supports all 251 Gen 2 Pokémon
-- Added Pokémon selection by name / Pokédex number
+- Pokémon selection by name or Pokédex number
-- Added custom encounter level selection
+- Custom encounter level selection
-- Added one-time encounter spawning
+- One-time encounter spawning
-- Added optional REPEAT mode
+- Optional REPEAT mode
+- SHINY ON/OFF toggle
+- Shiny Pokémon remain Shiny when caught and stored
-- Added CANCEL PENDING
+- CANCEL PENDING option
-- Added X / Back support throughout the spawner interface
+- Full 0–9 keyboard support
-- Improved keyboard navigation
+- Keyboard + controller navigation
-- Fixed the level selector occasionally being skipped on the first use
+- LEFT / RIGHT level adjustment changes the level by exactly ±10
-- Preserved normal encounter behavior when no spawn is active
+- Normal encounter behavior is preserved when no forced spawn is active

 ## Credits

-Built for the Gen1Recomp Pokémon Gold environment.
+Built for the Gen1Recomp Pokémon Gen 2 environment.

 Gen1Recomp:
 https://github.com/bryanthaboi/gen1recomp

+## Disclaimer

-Pokémon and Pokémon Gold are trademarks of Nintendo, Creatures Inc., and GAME FREAK inc. This is an unofficial fan-made mod and is not affiliated with, endorsed by, or sponsored by Nintendo, Creatures Inc., GAME FREAK inc., or The Pokémon Company.
+This is an unofficial, fan-made mod created for use with Gen1Recomp.
+This project is not affiliated with, endorsed by, sponsored by, or associated with Nintendo, The Pokémon Company, GAME FREAK, or Creatures Inc.
+Pokémon and all related names, characters, trademarks, and game content are the property of their respective copyright and trademark owners.

-No ROM, game files, or copyrighted Pokémon Gold assets are included or distributed with this project.
+No ROMs, original game files, copyrighted game assets, or Nintendo/Pokémon software are included or distributed with this mod.
+This repository contains only original mod code intended to modify compatible user-provided game installations.
+This project is provided free of charge and for non-commercial purposes.